How to Find Out If You’re Named in a Will

 How will I know if I am named as a beneficiary?

-The executor is legally required to notify beneficiaries, typically by mail or phone.
+The executor is legally required to notify beneficiaries, and the states that set a method require a formal one – service under the civil rules in Ohio, personal service or first-class mail in Michigan, formal notice in Florida, issued process in New York.
+A phone call is not notice in any of them.
 If you believe you were included but have not heard anything, contact the probate court in the county where the person lived.

 What do I need to look up a will in probate?